On the perfomance of a photosystem II reaction centre-based photocell: Discussion

-While no advantage is obtained in terms of mean current and power output, strong coupling to well resolved vibrational modes does result in a reduction of current fluctuations.
-This means that the PSIIRC-based photocell delivers currents with lower relative noise strengths obeying a sub-Poissonian statistics.
-This lower noise and associated ordered electron transport is further promoted by the exciton manifold ensuring the multi-step nature of the transport process.
+For anthropogenic purposes of obtaining the largest current out of these units regardless of its fluctuations, the best strategy then may be to decouple specific vibrational motions from electronic states.
+Indeed, modifications of the electron-nuclei interactions can be achieved by strong coupling of pigment-protein complex to a confined optical cavity mode \cite{Coles2014,Herrera2016}.
+In particular, Ref.\cite{Herrera2016} has shown that the energy exchange of electronic transitions with a strongly coupled optical mode could help suppressing reorganisation energy of the nuclei thereby increasing the rate of electron transfer reactions.
+Alternatively, one can select PSIIRCs operating in the P$_{D1}$P$_{D2}$ pathway where coherent delocalization across exciton and CT states has been probed \cite{Romero2010,Romero2014,Fuller2014,Romero2017} and which will lead to an enhancement as predicted in Ref. \cite{Killoran2015}.

-Our analysis also show that the presence of exciton trap states i.e. exciton states weakly coupled to CT states can support a transition to super-Poissonian statistics.
-This is a manifestation of the fact that under steady state operation, trap exciton states can become an indirect pathway for population transport with an markedly different time scale.
+While no advantage is obtained in terms of mean current and power output, strong coupling to well resolved vibrational modes results in a reduction of current fluctuations of our PSIIRC-based photocell.
+This lower noise strength obeying a sub-Poissonian statistics and the associated ordered electron transport is promoted by the exciton manifold and signals out the multi-step nature of the transport process.
+Preliminary calculations (not shown) for a photocell with delocalized states across excitons and CT states indicate that such a noise reduction maybe a general feature.